 Dentists administer local anesthetics either topically or via injection, as it is available in various forms like ointment, cream, gel, patch, liquid, spray, and injectables.
 In some cases, your dentist will combine light sedation with local anesthesia to help calm a patient.

-Some of the anesthetics used at specialty dental services in Webster, TX include:
+Some of the anesthetics used at specialty dental services include:

 - Lidocaine – It’s the most preferred local anesthetic, blocking nerve signals in the body to keep it numb during a dental procedure.